alire-project/ada_spark_workflow/README.md

 ## Version of main/master/development branch

 We recommend using the `-dev` suffix for the version number of the development branch.
 For instance: `1.2.4-dev`.
-This communicates that the crate the code is not in a release state, API might change, documentation might be lacking, etc.
+This communicates that the crate code is not in a release state, API might change, documentation might be lacking, etc.

 ## Release workflow